 Bridal magazines and books are filled with budget guidelines.
 The keyword here is ‘guidelines’.
 Use these as a starting point, only, if you wish, but just remember that your couple may decide to spend way less or much more on any particular area for their wedding.

 That’s why knowing what their preferences are is so important.
 If flowers and music are what really matter, allocate these items a larger portion of the budget; and then cut back in other areas.
+Order from flower shops in Friendswood online and save your time and energy!

 5. EDUCATE THEM